College and Career Readiness

 Career READY Transition Classes

-Enables students to receive instruction that is Refreshing, Enhancing, Accelerating, and Developing Your Skills (READY) in Mathematics, English, and Writing Concepts required to transition into post-secondary education or employment.
+Students receive instruction that is Refreshing, Enhancing, Accelerating, and Developing Your Skills (READY).
+The program focuses on Mathematics, English, and Writing concepts.
+These skills are required to transition into post-secondary education or employment.

 Locations